gaehlerm/SoftwareEngineering/README.md

 Also frequently customers don't know what is important.
 Or at least things are important to customers that are not important to the programmer.
 For instance a software is only used if the GUI looks exactly the same as in the previous software.
 As long as the user does not have to learn anything new.
 Even if the GUI was really badly designed.
 You really have to come up with some significant improvement that your version will be accepted.

-# 39. Merge Requests
+# 39. Code review

 // MRs are critisizing your code, not yourself.
-They are important to improve the quality of the code.
+Code reviews are important to improve the quality of the code.
 This does not work without some critisism.

 A long time ago, in a kingdom far away, software developers started cooperating.
 They shared their code.
 They started working on the same code.
 At the same time.
 And problems started creeping up.
 They needed some software to control the different versions of the code.